Flag Day (United States): Observance of Flag Day

 The Star-Spangled Banner Flag House in Baltimore, Maryland, birthplace of the 1813 flag that inspired Francis Scott Key to pen his famous poem a year later, has celebrated Flag Day since 1927.
 That year, a museum was created in the home of flag-banner-pennant maker Mary Pickersgill on the historic property.

-The annual celebrations on Flag Day and also Defenders Day in Maryland (September 12, since 1814) commemorate the Star-Spangled Banner and Pickersgill for the huge emblem that flew over Fort McHenry guarding Baltimore harbor during the British Royal Navy's three-day attack in the Battle of Baltimore during the War of 1812.
+The annual celebrations on Flag Day and also Defenders Day in Maryland (September 12, since 1814) commemorate the Star-Spangled Banner and Pickersgill for the huge emblem that flew over Fort McHenry guarding Baltimore Harbor during the British Royal Navy's three-day attack in the Battle of Baltimore during the War of 1812.

 The Betsy Ross House has long been the site of Philadelphia's observance of Flag Day.

 Coincidentally, June 14 is also the date for the annual anniversary of the Bear Flag Revolt in California.
-On June 14, 1846, 33 American settlers and mountain men arrested the Mexican general in command at Sonoma, and declared the "Bear Flag Republic" on the Pacific Ocean coast as an independent nation.
+On June 14, 1846, 33 American settlers and mountain men arrested the Mexican general in command at Sonoma, and declared the "Bear Flag Republic" on the Pacific coast as an independent nation.
 A flag emblazoned with a bear, a red stripe, a star and the words "California Republic" was raised to symbolize independence from Mexico of the former province of Alta California.
 The Bear Flag was adopted as California's state flag upon joining the Union as the 31st state in 1850, after being annexed by the United States following the Mexican–American War of 1846–1849.
 Prominently flying both the US and state flags on June 14 is a tradition for some Californians.

+Under a December 2025 directive by the Trump Administration, entrance to United States national parks is free on Flag Day, which coincides with Donald Trump's birthday; while the previously free entry on Martin Luther King Jr. Day and Juneteenth was revoked.

 Flag Day has been parodied in media, such as The Simpsons season 13 episode "A Hunka Hunka Burns in Love."